cert-manager/website/content/docs/installation/best-practice.md

 For high availability you should also deploy a `PodDisruptionBudget` resource, with `minAvailable=1` *or* with `maxUnavailable=1`.
-This ensures that a *voluntary* disruption, such as the draining of a Node, can not proceed until at least one other replica has been successfully scheduled and started on another Node.
+This ensures that a *voluntary* disruption, such as the draining of a Node, cannot proceed until at least one other replica has been successfully scheduled and started on another Node.
 The Helm chart has parameters to enable and configure a PodDisruptionBudget for each of the long-running cert-manager components.